 2017 Western Gulf of Alaska Juvenile Pollock and Forage Fish Survey

-From August 19 to September 17, NOAA Fisheries and NOAA Research scientists will conduct a fisheries (midwater trawl) and oceanographic survey to examine the distribution, abundance, size, diet, and energy density of juvenile walleye pollock, Pacific cod, sablefish and forage fishes (capelin, eulachon).
+From August 19 to September 17, NOAA Fisheries and NOAA Research scientists will conduct a fisheries (midwater trawl) and oceanographic survey to examine the distribution, abundance, size, diet, and energy density of juvenile walleye pollock, Pacific cod, sablefish and forage fish (capelin, eulachon).
 Survey observations and measurements will also include physical, chemical, and biological oceanography, as well as observations of zooplankton, phytoplankton, and seabirds.
 This survey will host a K-12 teacher through the NOAA Teacher at Sea Program.
-Survey results are used to evaluate the influence of oceanographic conditions on survivorship and condition of Alaskan ground- and forage fishes and forecast recruitment potential.
+Survey results are used to evaluate the influence of oceanographic conditions on survivorship and condition of Alaskan ground- and forage fish and forecast recruitment potential.
 The port of departure is Kodiak, AK.
 The port of return is Dutch Harbor, AK.